thearijain/LandOfAThousandHills/README.md

 ## Finale

 The opportunity to work on an application that is going to support thousands of users and millions of dollars in transactions is something I am unbelievably excited about.
-The app is currently still in development and I have created a new private repo to hold the code, as this repo doesn't contain any important code lol.
+The app is currently still in development and I have created a new private repo to hold the code.